tramitit/guides/en/poland/work_permit_for_foreigners.md

 ---
-title: "Work permit for foreigners in Poland"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Poland"]
+categories:
-meta_title: "Guide on acquiring work permits for foreigners in Poland"
+- Poland
+date: '2024-06-07'
-description: "This comprehensive guide takes you through the steps to get a working permit in Poland as a foreigner"
+description: Learn how to get a work permit in Poland as a non-EU citizen.
+Understand the process, required documents, and provider details.
+Stay legal to work in Poland!
 draft: false
+meta_title: 'Work Permit in Poland: Application Process & Required Documents'
+title: 'Work Permit in Poland: Application Process & Required Documents'
-translationKey: "poland-work_permit_for_foreigners"
+translationKey: poland-work_permit_for_foreigners
 ---

 ## Description
 ### What is it?